Lone Wolf (gamebooks): Holmgard Press (Since 2016)

+Other than the main gamebook series, Holmgard Press expanded the universe with the publication of other gamebooks and novels set in Aon.
+This includes The Huntress (a trilogy about an amnesiac Huntress) and Chronicles of Magnamund (an anthology series featuring various literary genre), along with the republication of the Legends of Lone Wolf series of novels and the Autumn Snow gamebook series.

 Megara Entertainment (2014)

 In September 2014, the publisher Megara Entertainment announces the publication of a spinoff, Autumn Snow, approved by Joe Dever and written by Martin Charbonneau, and calls for a crowdfunding to finance original illustrations from Gary Chalk.
 This is the adaptation of a work from Martin "The Oiseau" Charbonneau previously published in French the webzine Draco Venturus by the non-profit publisher Scriptarium.
 Two books were published, The Pit of Darkness and The Wildlands Hunt, before the publisher ceased operation.

 Megara also republished the first book of The World of Lone Wolf series, written by Ian Page, Grey Star The Wizard.

 The Definitive Edition

 In June 2021, it was announced that Holmgard Press would make a second reprint of the whole series called the Definitive Edition, leading to the publication of the last story of the series, Light of the Kai, which will be split into two volumes.
 On October 31, 2021, it was announced that the first three books of the Definitive Edition were to be launched together in January 2022, but delays pushed the release to March 2022.
 The first three paperbacks were published in the US in January 2023.

-As of June 2024, the first twelve books have been released.
+As of February 2026, the first twenty books have been released.